elastic/examples/ElasticStack_graph_apache/README.md

 Requires Python 3.
 Install dependencies with pip i.e. `pip install -r requirements.txt`

 1. Run Python script to download data.
 This will download all data starting from 2015-01-17 to the current day.
-These script parameters can be modified as required.

 ```
   python3 download_data.py